kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 Thin integration keeps the semantic gap small.

-## Why Native Documentation Remaining Applicable Is a Major Advantage
+## Why Native Documentation Remaining Applicable Is a Major Advantage { #native-documentation }

 One of the hidden costs of deep framework wrappers is documentation substitution.